PAULGOYES/MT_guided1DInversion/README.md

 # Physically Guided Deep Unsupervised Inversion  for 1D Magnetotelluric Models
-Repository with data and codes
+This repository contains the data and codes used in the paper [Physically Guided Deep Unsupervised Inversion for 1D Magnetotelluric Models].